sjwyates/javascript-challenge/README.md

 There are probably more than a few not-so-best practices in here, but one of the nice things about a small project like this is you're a little more free to experiment.
 And when you don't use any frameworks - especially the bigger ones like React or Vue - you don't have that layer of abstraction over what JavaScript is doing, which forces you to think more carefully to be economical.

 It's also nice to come back to JavaScript, the first language I really learned.
-People often don't appreciate how much there is to like about it,
+People often don't appreciate how much there is to like about it, so I tried to showcase a few of my favorites.
+If you have any questions or suggestions, feel free to reach out.

+Cheers.